Advertiser Disclosure

 Fare Types and Boarding Groups

 When it comes to flight classes, Southwest is in a category all its own.
-There are 4 categories of fare classes: Wanna Get Away, Wanna Get Away+, Anytime, and Business Select.
+There are 4 categories of fare classes: Basic, Wanna Get Away Plus, Anytime, and Business Select.

 The most basic fare class, however, still comes with valuable benefits that basic economy fares on other airlines can’t match.
-Even with its lowest tier, travelers still get 2 free checked bags and no change or cancellation fees.
+Travelers on this fare earn 2 points per $1 spent on airfare.

-On the other end of the spectrum, those traveling in the highest category, Business Select, get all of those standard perks, plus priority boarding to choose the best seats — and a premium drink.
+Those traveling in the highest category, Business Select, get all standard perks, plus priority boarding to choose the best seats — and a premium drink.

 Boarding groups aren’t solely determined by your elite status (Southwest has 2 tiers), but rather by which class of ticket you bought and how quickly you check in for your flight.
 The 3 boarding groups are labeled A, B, or C and have up to 60 positions in each boarding group.